john-forrest/eks-scaling-play/cluster-remote-state/Readme.md

 The approach used is partly based on the scheme [here](https://github.com/john-forrest/aws-get-started-terraform/tree/initial/0a-pizza-networking-remote-state).

+However since that was done, AWS has deprecated the use on a dynamodb table to act as a lock so this is an update of that approach.

 As a simplification, we assumes AWS is accessed via the default profile in your AWS configuration.
 Also I've frozen the region to eu-west-2 (London) - normally this would be a parameter set somewhere.